Improved bounds on Fourier entropy and Min-entropy: Introduction

-\paragraph{Organization.} In the remainder of the paper, we prove and elaborate on each of these results in more detail.
-In Section~\ref{sec:minentropy}, we establish new upper bounds on Fourier min-entropy, and verify the FMEI conjecture for read-$k$ $\dnf$s.
-In Section~\ref{sec:feiimprovement}, we give improved upper bounds on Fourier entropy, verify the FEI conjecture for functions with bounded average unambiguous certificate complexity, and elaborate on the connections between Fourier entropy vs.~certificate complexity and Mansour's conjecture.
-In Section~\ref{sec:unbalancinglights}, we pose a conjecture which is a consequence of the FEI conjecture and make partial progress towards its resolution.
+\paragraph{Organization} In the remainder of the paper, we prove and elaborate on each of these results in more detail.
+We start with preliminaries in Section~\ref{sec:prelims}.
+In Section~\ref{sec:feiimprovement}, we give improved upper bounds on Fourier entropy (Theorems~\ref{thm:subcube-partition-entropy-intro},~\ref{thm:subspace-partition-entropy-intro} and~\ref{thm:one-sided-subspace-partition-intro}), verify the FEI conjecture for functions with bounded average unambiguous certificate complexity, and elaborate on the connections between Fourier entropy vs.~certificate complexity and Mansour's conjecture.
+In Section~\ref{sec:minentropy}, we establish new upper bounds on Fourier min-entropy (Theorem~\ref{thm:minentropyupperb-intro}), and verify the FMEI conjecture for read-$k$ $\dnf$s (Theorem~\ref{thm:meic-dnf-intro}).
+In Section~\ref{sec:unbalancinglights}, we pose a conjecture (Conjecture~\ref{conj:introsparsity}) which is a consequence of the FEI conjecture and make partial progress (Theorem~\ref{thm:unbalancing2-intro}) towards its resolution.
 We further discuss an intriguing connection between our conjecture and the constants in the Bohnenblust-Hille inequality.
-Finally in Section~\ref{sec:openproblems}, we conclude with some open problems.
+Finally we conclude with some open problems in Section~\ref{sec:conclusion}.